Weakly Hyperbolic Involutions: Algebras with involution

 Let $\vf=(V,B)$ be a quadratic form over $K$.
 Consider the split central simple $K$-algebra $\End_K(V)$.
 Let $\s:\End_K(V)\too \End_K(V)$ denote the involution determined by the formula

 We denote this involution $\s$ by $\ad_B$ and call it the \emph{adjoint involution of $\vf$}.
 Furthermore, we call $(\End_K(V),\ad_B)$ the \emph{adjoint algebra with involution of $\vf$} and denote it by $\Ad(\vf)$.
-Note that it is split orthogonal and that $\vf$ is determined up to similarity by $\Ad(\vf)$.
+Note that $\Ad(\vf)$ is split orthogonal and determines $\vf$ up to similarity.

 \begin{ex} Let $n$ be a positive integer and $\vf=n\times \la 1\ra$, the $n$-dimensional form $\la 1,\dots,1\ra$ over $K$.
-Then $\Ad(\vf)\simeq (\M_n(K), \tau)$ where $\M_n(K)$ is the $K$-algebra of $n\!\times\! n$-matrices over $K$ and $\tau$ is the transpose involution. \end{ex}
+Then $\Ad(\vf)\simeq (\M_n(K), \tp)$ where $\M_n(K)$ is the $K$-algebra of $n\!\times\! n$-matrices over $K$ and $\tp$ is the transpose involution. \end{ex}